ptr727/NxWitness/README.md

 ## Notes

+- The CDN SSL certificates are not trusted on all systems, and we need to disable certificate checks when using HTTPS for downloads. `ERROR: cannot verify updates.networkoptix.com's certificate, issued by 'CN=Amazon,OU=Server CA 1B,O=Amazon,C=US': Unable to locally verify the issuer's authority.
+To connect to updates.networkoptix.com insecurely, use --no-check-certificate`

 ### Version 4.0.0.30917

 - The mediaserver filters mapped storage volumes by filesystem type, and does not allow the admin to specify desired storage locations.